Doctor of Philosophy (Ph.D.) Major in Engineering Management (Entering with Master's Degree)

 Dissertation Committee

-The Dissertation Committee will consist of 4 members, including the student’s dissertation committee chair who must be a regular graduate faculty member in the program, two other graduate faculty members from the electrical engineering program, and a PhD holder from industry or a government agency or one doctoral graduate faculty from another department or program at Texas State University or from another university.
+The Dissertation Committee will consist of 4 members, including the student’s dissertation committee chair who must be a regular graduate faculty member in the program, two other graduate faculty members from the engineering management program, and a PhD holder from industry or a government agency or one doctoral graduate faculty from another department or program at Texas State University or from another university.
 The student’s dissertation committee chair will chair the committee.
 The student, the dissertation committee chair, and the Dean of The Graduate College will approve the composition of the dissertation committee.

 The dissertation defense consists of two parts.
 The first part is a public presentation of their dissertation research.
 The second part of the defense immediately follows the public presentation.
 It is restricted to the student’s dissertation committee participation and entails an oral examination of the dissertation research.
 Approval of the dissertation requires positive votes from the student’s dissertation advisor and the majority of the remaining members of the dissertation committee.
 Notice of the defense presentation will be publicly posted at least two weeks in advance.